 Sitting down with a blank sheet of paper towards the end of the year can feel exciting, exhilarating, scary, and daunting.
 If you don’t know where to start or how to select goals that are truly meaningful to you, I have a few tips for you today.

-If you read last week’s post, you know that some goals require pivoting, and that if we’re checking in with our goals weekly, we know how and when to remove the goal, revise the deadline, or revise the goal itself.
+If you read this post, you know that some goals require pivoting, and that if we’re checking in with our goals weekly, we know how and when to remove the goal, revise the deadline, or revise the goal itself.
 One thing I mentioned in that post was retaining the feeling or motivation behind the goal, even if the tactics or outcome has to change.
 So, as we go through the goal setting process, try to frequently tap into that feeling.
 Why do you want to achieve this particular thing?
 How will you feel when you do achieve it?
 These questions will help guide you to stay motivated throughout the year!

 And let’s be honest, 2021 is likely to bring us some more uncertainty.
 If your goals involve travel, seeing people, group events, or anything like that, it’s easy to throw your hands up in the air and declare them impossible.
 But that is not helpful!
 Instead, let’s think about the feelings we want to achieve, and set goals that allow us some flexibility on the tactics.

 Here are 3 steps for setting goals in uncertain times (which, honestly, are ALL times!):

 - Select 3 main areas.
 As my PEPPER Planner guides readers through, I like to set goals in the following areas.
 If these aren’t relevant to you, no problem; you can choose your own.
 What’s important is to spend a few moments thinking about how you want to feel in EACH area, then select just THREE that will be your focus areas for the year.
 Here are my categories: